9 Best Renters Insurance Companies in New Jersey of 2026

 What Does New Jersey Renters Insurance Cover?

 In the Garden State, Renters Insurance covers four areas.
-Of note is that these four areas are what usually make up renters insurance no matter where you live in the U.S. It is the riders and add-ons that make each renters insurance different.
+Of note is that these four areas usually make up renters insurance no matter where you live in the U.S. the riders and add-ons make each renters insurance different.

 Here’s a full list of covered losses found in most New Jersey renters insurance policies: